IngwiePhoenix/drag0n/readme.md

-# The drag0n Installer: 0.2 ALPHA-PREVIEW
+# The drag0n Installer: 0.3 Deskshell-Alpha

 Have you ever had the problem, that you needed to install a package, but you weren't familar wit compiling from source?